z88kat/RC-4000/README.md

 ```

 This will be reset once you disconnect the device.
 So you need to run this command each time you connect the device.

+# Data File Format

+The data file uses the origial data format from the Sekio RC-4000 MSDOS application.
+Thus the files are interchangeable between the two applications.